 Internationally, Frankfurt is the biggest airport, though Munich, Berlin, and Hamburg are reasonably well connected.
 There are several smaller airports scattered across the country, but check times and compare with the trains.
 Sometimes it can be faster to take the train.

 If you want super cheap and have time to spend, look into the buses well.
 They can take a lot longer and are not as comfortable, but you can sometimes find seats for 19 Euros or less, depending on the route.
-GoEuro is a good site to book tickets, check routes, and compare buses, trains, and even flights.
+FlixBus is a great bus option in Germany, and many other parts of Europe.

 Check out a full in depth post on transport in Germany.